 School During Eating Disorder Treatment

-We take school very seriously, as do all of our patients and families.
-Any chronic illness interrupts school and causes worry about grades.
-For this reason we have a private tutor who works with all patients in the our PHP program.
-If your child is hospitalized during the school year, please contact your child’s teacher(s) or counselor to get missing assignments.
-Unless you have your child’s specific permission to do otherwise, please inform school officials on a need-to-know basis only about your child’s diagnosis.
-We advise you to let your child be in charge of what he/she wants friends and non-essential school officials to know.
+At Kartini, we take school very seriously, which is why we created Kartini School, a state registered alternative school program.
+Any chronic illness interrupts school and may cause worry about academic progress.
+For this reason we have a school for patients in our PHP program.
+If your child is hospitalized during the school year, we can work with your child’s teacher(s) or counselor to get assignments and find out about learning goals.
+(Unless you have your child’s specific permission to do otherwise, please inform school officials on a need-to-know basis only about your child’s diagnosis.
+We advise you to let your child be in charge of what he/she wants friends and non-essential school officials to know.)

 Managing School Issues During Treatment

-Sign the release form in your parent manual to allow Kartini Clinic providers to communicate with your daughter’s/son’s school.
+- Sign the release form in your parent manual to allow Kartini School providers to communicate with your daughter’s/son’s school.

-Request a conference with the school counselor to explore educational options and to ensure your child receives any needed support during and after day treatment..
+- Request a conference with the school counselor to gain educational support and to ensure your child receives any additional assistance after treatment..

-PE or health classes in particular have proven to be a trigger for many of our eating disorder patients, particularly if curricula includes discussion of eating disorders, nutrition, weight loss, and related issues.
-As a parent, please do not hesitate to request a letter from Kartini Clinic excusing your child from such classes if she/he reports increased stress as a result of participation.
+PE or health classes in particular may be a trigger for many of our eating disorder patients, particularly if curricula includes discussion of eating disorders, nutrition, weight loss, and related issues.
+As a parent, please do not hesitate to request a letter from Kartini Clinic making alternative arrangements if your child reports increased stress as a result of participation.

-Consider developing a 504 plan or an IEP with the school counselor to ensure that your child receives the support needed to transition successfully back to school and learn to live with a chronic illness.
+Consider developing a 504 plan with the school counselor to ensure that your child receives the support needed to transition successfully back to school and to learning to live with a chronic illness.